Aero L-39 Albatros: Syria

 The Syrian Arab Air Force has operated a number of armed L-39ZA light attack variants.
 Since the early stages of the Syrian civil war, the Syrian Air Force's L-39 aircraft have been routinely deployed in counter-insurgency operations against various rebel ground forces, a number of these aircraft have also been shot down by ground fire.
 They were first used operationally during the Battle of Aleppo, launching several strikes upon rebel-held positions.
 It has been claimed the L-39 was the first fixed-wing aircraft to be employed against the rebels.

 In February 2013, insurgents successfully captured a number of intact L-39s, along with their support equipment, after raiding and later taking over the Al-Jarrah airbase.
 In late 2013, reports emerged of claims by Islamist fighters that they had successfully flown two of the captured L-39s.
 In October 2014, the Syrian Government claimed that at least two rebel-held L-39s had been airworthy and had recently been destroyed by Syrian Air Force aircraft.

 According to Reuters, by 2014, the L-39 had allegedly become one of the favoured platforms of the Syrian Air Force for performing ground attack missions due to its slower speed and higher agility over other aircraft in its inventory.
 In December 2015, following the securing of the Kweiris airbase by government forces, the resumption of ground-attack missions by L-39s in the vicinity of Aleppo commenced shortly thereafter.

 On 26 December 2017, a Syrian L-39 was shot down near Hama airport.

 On 3 March 2020, a Syrian Arab Army Air Force L-39 was shot down by a Turkish Air Force F-16 over Idlib province.
 Both Syrian and Turkish forces confirmed the downing.

+During the Northwestern Syria offensive (2024), some L-39s were captured by Syrian opposition forces after the capture of Aleppo.